Seven Thousand Cadres Conference

 The Seven-Thousand Cadres Conference (七千人大会 (Qīqiān rén dàhuì, Ch'i1-ch'ien1 jen2 ta4-hui4)) was one of the largest work conferences ever of the Chinese Communist Party (CCP).
 It took place in Beijing, China, from 11 January to 7 February 1962.
 The conference was attended by over 7,000 party officials nationwide, focusing on the issues of the Great Leap Forward which resulted in the deaths of tens of millions in the Great Chinese Famine.
-CCP chairman Mao Zedong made self-criticism during the conference, after which he took a semi-retired role, leaving future responsibilities to Chinese President Liu Shaoqi and Vice Premier Deng Xiaoping.
+CCP chairman Mao Zedong made a self-criticism during the conference, after which he took a semi-retired role until the Cultural Revolution, leaving economic and party responsibilities to Chinese President Liu Shaoqi and Vice Premier Deng Xiaoping.

 Conference

-Zhu De, Zhou Enlai, Liu Shaoqi, Deng Xiaoping and Mao Zedong (July 1962).

 The Conference took place in Beijing, China, from 11 January to 7 February 1962.

 During the conference, Liu Shaoqi, the 2nd President of China and Vice Chairman of the Communist Party, delivered an important speech that formally attributed 30% of the famine to natural disasters and 70% to man-made mistakes, which were mainly the radical economic policies of the Great Leap Forward since 1958.

 The policies of Mao Zedong were criticized, and Mao also made self-criticism as the conference promoted "criticism and self-criticism".

 CCP vice chairman Lin Biao, however, continued his praises of Mao at the conference.
+Lin's speech described Mao Zedong Thought as the guiding light for the future.
+It did not address any of the failures of the Great Leap Forward.

-The conference promoted "democratic centralism" within the Communist Party.
+The conference promoted democratic centralism within the Communist Party.

 Influence

-After the 7,000 Cadres Conference, Liu Shaoqi together with Deng Xiaoping, was in charge of most policies within the party and the government, while Mao took a semi-retired role.
+After the 7,000 Cadres Conference, Liu Shaoqi together with Deng Xiaoping, was in charge of most policies within the party and the government, while Mao oversaw the party and remained as its leader.
+Yet, this power dynamic was upended by the Cultural Revolution in which Mao increasingly eroded at the power of Deng and Liu as well as other reformists in the party, allowing for the rise of the Gang of Four.

 The conference corrected some of the far-left economic policies.
 Economic reforms such as sanzi yibao (三自一包) which allowed free market and household responsibility for agricultural production were carried out by Liu Shaoqi, Deng Zihui and others.
 The reforms alleviated the economic difficulties after the Great Leap Forward to an extent.